johnhenry/john-henrys-hammer/readme.md

 ####Nail Property:"plugin"
   Each plugin or "nail" must have a "plugin" property which points to a node module.
-  Strings beginning with a '.' or a '/' will be resolved locally, and otherwise will be downloaded and installed via when run.
+  Strings beginning with a '.' or a '/' will be resolved locally, and otherwise will be downloaded via when run.
+Nails should still be installed manually using 'npm install' to ensure that they are carried along with the project.

 ####Nail Property:"order"
   Optionally, a "nail" may have an "order" property, an integer, specifying the order to run with relation to others.
 If a nail lacks this property, it will be run simultaneously along the ones that do.
 Use this to prevent race-conditions